calbrch01/HSQL/hsqlt/notes/dhsql.md

 declare LinearRegression as Trainable TRAIN '' USING? (...)
 MAKING '' WITH? (...) returning <TABLE(...)|ANYTABLE>;

-declare Bar as Visualization MADE WITH '';
+declare Bar as PLOT  ON '';
 ```

 ## TRAIN